Carlos4617/hackdaddy8000.github.io/content/blog/what-happens-when-you-go-viral.md

 Around the time my TikTok had 2M views (about 1.5 days after I posted it), Barstool Sports reached out to me asking for permission to post my content on their accounts.

 In order to submit a video, you must fill out [this form](https://www.barstoolsports.com/videosubmission).
 By filling out that form, you agree to their "Exclusive Content License & Submission Policy" which is not really a policy but more of an exclusive contract to my video.

+In my discussion with Barstool, they made multiple claims that were completely false and I suspect they were trying to mislead me.

 ![
     Me: "How do I get compensated?"